Internet-of-Bananas/installation-guide/README.md

 In addition to these verification modes, you can check the feeds at [Adafruit IO](https://io.adafruit.com/) to see if the data is arriving.

-After confirming that the updates have been well succeeded, you are ready to go for the Banana Jam!
+After confirming that the updates have been well succeeded, you can create a dashboard on Adafruit IO.

 ## 4. Create a dashboard at Adafruit IO
 To visualize the data from your IoB you can create a dashboard at Adafruit IO platform.